C2FO/vfs/README.md

 ### Usage

-We provide [vfssimple](docs/vfssimple.md) as basic way of initializing filesystem backends (see each implementations's docs about authentication). [vfssimple](docs/vfssimple.md) pulls in every c2fo/vfs backend.
+We provide [vfssimple](docs/vfssimple.md) as basic way of initializing file system backends (see each implementations's docs about authentication). [vfssimple](docs/vfssimple.md) pulls in every c2fo/vfs backend.
 If you need to reduce the backend requirements (and app memory footprint) or add a third party backend, you'll need to implement your own "factory".
 See [backend](docs/backend.md) doc for more info.

-You can then use those filesystems to initialize locations which you'll be referencing frequently, or initialize files directly
+You can then use those file systems to initialize locations which you'll be referencing frequently, or initialize files directly

     osFile, err := vfssimple.NewFile("file:///path/to/file.txt")